-If the above-mentioned project binding is given, the master user can order the desired VMs using the VM order forms for Linux or Windows listed below.
-At the end of the order form there is an order button for automatic data transfer to the LRZ Servicedesk.
+If the above-mentioned project binding is given, the master user can order the desired Windows and/or Linux VMs by logging into the VM Customer Center (VMCC) and entering the necessary and optional data.
+At the end of the ordering process, there is an 'Order New VM' button for automatic data transfer to the LRZ Servicedesk.

 Note: So-called "Unattended VMs" are not supported.

 A master user is authorized to request adjustments, i.e. more or less resources of an existing VM.
 To do this, please use the LRZ Servicedesk.
 The naming of the respective VM host name is important.
 Subsequently, it is sufficient to enter the desired information..